ShorterTimlin/website/content/about.md

 ## Our Approach

 Ours is a client led approach that is bespoke to your needs.
-We will work to your goals and ensure we meet your requirements, whether you wish us to take full ownership or your project or involve you at every step.
+We will work to your goals and ensure we meet your requirements, whether you wish us to take full ownership of your project or involve you at every step.

 ## Our Team